Lyme Disease UK provides patient support and advice

 Borrelia is thought to be the most complex bacteria known to man.
 Syphilis, another spirochetal illness, has been dubbed Borrelia’s ‘dumb cousin’.

-Borrelia is transmitted through the bite of an infected tick.
-There is mounting evidence to suggest that the illness may be caught from other vectors or biting insects.
+Borrelia is most commonly transmitted through the bite of an infected tick.

 Lyme disease is the most common human tick-borne infectious disease in the northern hemisphere and there are numerous strains of Borrelia.

 Infected ticks have been found all over the UK in woodland, open countryside and even urban parks and gardens.
 Ticks can be found anywhere where there are pets, wild mammals and birds.

 As Lyme disease is not a notifiable disease in this country, the true number of new cases per year is unknown.
 This means that there is a vast discrepancy in estimates.
 There are around 1,000 serologically confirmed cases in the UK each year.
 Public Health England state that the true number could be around 3,000 per year.
-However, other estimates have been done which suggest that the true figure could be as many as tens of thousands new cases per year.
-We simply do not know.
+However, the true number could be much higher.
+We simply do not know yet.